— When an employee delivers a meal to a senior, they know they’ve brightened someone’s day.

 Seniors Show Their Appreciation

-Linda Bertaso, our Development Manager, was amazed at the reaction she received when she arranged for musical entertainment at our OTR Senior Center.
+One of our managers was amazed at the reaction she received when she arranged for musical entertainment at our OTR Senior Center.
 “The seniors responded by singing along and dancing,” she said.
 “It warmed my heart and soul.
 Seniors were crying tears of pure joy.
 They thanked me for bringing this wonderful experience to them.”